 Okay, seriously Jenners, enough with this.

-The brand’s Instagram page recently posted a picture of an outfit that many are saying derives from Chola culture.
+The brand’s Instagram page posted a picture of an outfit that many are saying derives from Chola culture.
 Just so we’re all on the same page, The Guardian describes Chola culture as,

 “The elements of ‘Chola style’ relates to a specific subculture of first- and second-generation Mexican American girls influenced by hip-hop, enamored with lowrider cars, and sometimes associated with gangs.”